COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Models

-The Grid-ViT is a variant of the Vision Transformer architecture adapted to improve performance on abstract visual reasoning tasks, especially in grid-like environments, similar to the \generatorName \;data.
+The Grid-TF is a variant of the Vision Transformer architecture adapted to improve performance on abstract visual reasoning tasks, especially in grid-like environments, similar to the \generatorName \;data.
 It incorporates several modifications to improve spatial and abstract visual reasoning.
-Similar to the Vanilla ViT, the input grid is embedded as patches at the pixel level (i.e., patch size and stride of 1 when performing the 2D convolution to transform the grid into an embedded sequence).
+Similar to the Vanilla TF, the input grid is embedded as patches at the pixel level (i.e., patch size and stride of 1 when performing the 2D convolution to transform the grid into an embedded sequence), thus--because deemed inadequate in this context--not exactly appropriating one of the main techniques of Vision Transformers: larger patches.

-The key architectural modifications from the Vanilla-ViT are: \begin{itemize} \item Positional Encodings: \begin{itemize} \item 2D Absolute Positional Encoding (APE): We use 2D sinusoidal absolute positional encodings, extended from the 1D sinusoidal absolute positional encodings used in \citep{vaswani2017attention}, which are fixed (i.e., not learned) and directly reflect the 2D nature of the input grid.
+The key architectural modifications from the Vanilla-TF are: \begin{itemize} \item Positional Encodings: \begin{itemize} \item 2D Absolute Positional Encoding (APE): We use 2D sinusoidal absolute positional encodings, extended from the 1D sinusoidal absolute positional encodings used in \citep{vaswani2017attention}, which are fixed (i.e., not learned) and directly reflect the 2D nature of the input grid.
 They are added to the patch embeddings following the PEMixer strategy.

 \item Object Positional Encoding (OPE): OPE is used as part of the APE, as described in \citep{arc_vit} where half of the APE dimension is allocated to the object positions while the other half is used for the x and y positions in the grid.
 The OPE is also typically coupled with an appropriate PEMixer strategy, such as a vector-weighted sum.
 We make the choice to compute the object positions \textit{after} having padded (whether with Visual Tokens or with simple padding) the input grid, as opposed to before.